-NSAs are asked to present in the performance plan the loans which finance the costs arising from the provision of air navigation services.
-Only the loans which have a material impact on the ANSP's financial position should be presented separately.
-For each loan having a material impact, the NSA should provide the following details:
+Accordingly, NSAs are advised to specify in the draft performance plan the loans which finance the costs arising from the provision of air navigation services.
+Only the loans which have a material impact on the ANSP's financial position should be identified.
+For each loan having a material impact, the NSA should provide the following details as part of tab 3.4.4 of the Excel template for draft RP3 performance plans: